The Automox dashboard provides a high-level view of your device patch and compliance status.

 The Excluded From Reports category allows you to identify and monitor these types of “special” devices.
 By identifying a device for exclusion from reports, Automox continues to manage these devices, but does not include any errors from these in the Needs Attention category statistics.
 This way you can continue to manage and monitor these special devices without having failures caused by these devices skew any of your reporting or metrics.
 You can exclude a device from reports on the Device Details page.
 To do this, switch the Exclude From Reports toggle on or off.

 The interface navigation is above the dashboard.
 To access devices, software, policies, and reports, use the options: Devices, Software, Manage, and Reports, as shown here:

 You will see that managing and creating a new organization is still on the upper right-hand side of the console.
 Click next to your organization name to view the drop-down menu.
 Depending on your permissions, you can create a new organization from here.

-Click the question mark at the top to access links to our Help Center, Community, API Reference Guide, and Roadmap.
+Click the question mark at the top to access links to our Knowledge Base, Community, API Reference Guide (Developer Portal), and Roadmap.